nhanb/old.hi.imnhan.com/content/pages/about.md

 ![My face](/images/nhan.jpg)

 My name is **Bùi Thành Nhân**.
-I'm an undergraduate at RMIT Vietnam, focusing myself on web delvelopment, mostly backend but I'm also taking huge interests in frontend frameworks (twitter bootstrap, angularjs, etc.).
+I'm an undergraduate at RMIT Vietnam, focusing myself on web development, mostly backend but I'm also taking huge interests in frontend frameworks (twitter bootstrap, knockoutjs, etc.).

 I have a working knowledge of Java desktop programming, experience on web programming with PHP and setting up simple LAMP stacks.
-My current interests are python as a web backend language (django anyone?) and tinkering with frontend frameworks.
+My current interests are python as a web backend language (Google App Engine anyone?) and tinkering with frontend frameworks.

 I usually go with the handle **nhanb** on most social networks, you can find links to my profiles on the sidebar.
 In my free time I enjoy tinkering with shell scripts (sometimes pythons scripts too) to try out ways to improve productivity.
-When I'm not being a nerd, you can find me hitting the gym (always going for the lighter dumbbells) or swimming.
+When I'm not being a nerd, you can find me attempting to produce something passable as music with my guitar.

 ## About this blog